 Lightroom is part of my daily routine, I spend lots of time editing my images.
 So after some time, you start asking yourself: “How can I save some time and make my editing workflow more effective?”
 There are many ways for doing it, but the most basic thing to start with is using shortcuts.

 These Lightroom shortcuts were a game-changer for me, I use them every day and every time I edit an image, they make my process smoother, faster, my workflow is clean, organized and more effective.

 Lightroom has many shortcuts, and probably you already use some of them.
 But there are so many more which are very useful and you might not know about them.

 Free Cheat Sheet of 14 Lightroom Shortcuts

-I also prepared a free dpf for you, a cheat sheet, where I summarise all these shortcuts in one page.
-You will find it in our VIP e-library in the Lightroom folder.
-You can access it below in this blog post.
-Print it, have it next to your computer and use it while editing.
-You will see how you will fall in love with these shortcuts and after a short time you will start using them automatically during your editing process.
+I also prepared a free pdf for you, a cheat sheet, where I summarise all these shortcuts in one page.
+After you subscribe, you can access it in our VIP e-library.
+You can print it, have it next to your computer and use it while editing.
+You will see how you will fall in love with these shortcuts and after a short time, you will start using them automatically during your editing process.

 My 14 most favourite Lightroom Shortcuts:

 After importing images into the library, you want to keep only good ones, and images that are. not good or you simply don’t want to keep, you can delete them from Lightroom.
 For this press X and Lightroom will reject that image.
 You will notice the image will get grey and you will find a small flag with x on it.